prominenceai/deepstream-services-library/docs/building-dsl.md

 ```
 to use 4 CPU cores for the parallel.

-### Make and install the shared library
+### Make and install the shared library and install dsl.py
-Once the object files have been created by calling `make`, the source-only objects can be re-linked into the `libdsl.so` with the following Makefile option.
+Once the dsl-test-app.exe has been created, the source-only objects can be re-linked into the `libdsl.so` with the make install option.
 Root level privileges are required for the Makefile to copy the lib to `/usr/local/lib` once built.

+The DSL Python bindings file (dsl.py) is also copied to `.local/lib/python3.6/site-packages` with the following command.

 ```
-sudo make lib
+sudo make install
 ```

 ### Generate caffemodel engine files (optional)